By Steve Beauregard

 Phil Hellmuth’s House

-As you can tell from this video, Phil Hellmuth’s house is very modest by poker player standards – especially considering the “balla” lifestyle Phil portrays, with his rides in private jets, expensive nights out clubbing, Dom Perignon, etc.
+From a 2010 CardPlayer video tour, we can see Phil Hellmuth’s house is very modest by poker player standards – especially considering the “balla” lifestyle Phil portrays, with his rides in private jets, expensive nights out clubbing, Dom Perignon, etc.

 According to Zillow, the house is less than 4,000 square feet and sets on roughly a 1/3rd acre lot on a busy street in Palo Alto.
-Zillow estimates the home to be worth a little over $6 million.
+Zillow estimates the home to be worth a little over $8 million as of July 2018.

 And other than the rug that cost him between $20,000 and $40,000 (according to Phil), the furnishings and decorations are sparse.